All Episodes

 Now, this is the strangest headline of the day.

-What the hell's he been doing?
+What the hell has he been doing?

 Bubba to the rescue.

-A beside himself Bill Clinton has leaped atop the barricades in his furious furiously plotting a cure.
+Alarmed by his wife's slide into polls and the disarray within her backbiting campaign, a beside himself Bill Clinton has leaped atop the barricades and is furiously plotting a cure.

-A top Democrat operative and Hillary Clinton booster told the New York Daily News.
+She's in big trouble, and he knows it, a top Democrat operative and Hillary Clinton booster told the New York Daily News.

 Sources familiar with the ex-president's thinking say he doesn't believe his wife's situation is desperate, but he's unhappy with her operation, once hailed as a juggernaut, and concerned that she could lose the Democrat nomination without major alterations in strategy and staffing.

-Another Democrat with close connections to the Clinton campaign describes Bill Clinton as quote very engaged and very agitated.
+Another Democrat with close connections to the Clinton campaign describes Bill Clinton as, quote, very engaged and very agitated.

 Penn laughed off the idea that he's on the hot seat.

-He said, That's funny.
+He said, that's funny.

 Sources close to the former president say that he and the candidate are talking constantly, but sharing very little of what they're discussing with subordinates.